A review of the children’s book series The Adventures of Bella & Harry.

 Parents will love sharing Bella and Harry’s adventures with their children whether they are preparing for an upcoming trip or whether they simply want to encourage a love of travel and appreciation of the world’s diversity.
 I know if my girls were younger we would have the complete Bella and Harry collection on our bookshelf!

-Titles in the series thus far include: Paris, Venice, London, Cairo, Athens, Barcelona, Rome, Edinburgh, Istanbul and Jerusalem.
-Available in 2014 - Dublin, Maui, St. Petersburg, and Vancouver.
+Titles in the series include these and more: Paris, Venice, London, Cairo, Athens, Barcelona, Rome, Edinburgh, Istanbul and Jerusalem.
 Books may be ordered from the Bella & Harry website and are available in retail locations and on-line booksellers as well.

 I received complimentary copies of the books for review purposes